carlosug/GlobalStudies/PITCHME.md

 ---

 ### What if a key person from your lab disappeared one day?
-(family or personal emergency, no longer contactable)
+(e.g. family or personal emergency, no longer contactable)

 ---

 * Could you all continue your work?
-* Would you know where all `the data` is stored?
+* Would you know where all `the data` and other inputs are stored?
 * Could you keep running effectively for 1 month?

 `1 year?`